alfredit/CoverCast/README.md

 ### On Home Assistant :
 * create a long lived token in user menu / security tab / "Create Token" -> raspberry /CoverCast/get_image.php
+* create a helper : Settings -> devices -> helpers -> type number, name "covercast-brightness" between 1-99.
+It will set the brightness value for day and eco setting in the automation
 * back to raspberry, edit settings.php file and add API url, token and music/tv api url
 * in config.yml, add a notify part :
 ```